Skip to content

 • Option 1: If the tunnel is working, you are going to see a new property in section Peer called Latest handshake with value representing the time of the latest handshake.

 • Option 2: Go to a website showing your current IP. e.g., https://checkip.amazonaws.com/, https://whatismyipaddress.com/, https://ipleak.net/.
-If your IP is equal to 185.184.111.56 and the Country is The Netherlands, then you are definitely connected to the VPN.
+If it shows IPv4 address 185.184.111.56, or an IPv6 address in 2001:470:1f15:288::/64, and the country is The Netherlands, then you are connected to the VPN.

 [Interface]